tonyrav3n/amis-bot-live/README.md

-# amis.
-Escrow Protocol Smart Contracts
+# amis. - Secure Decentralized Escrow

-Secure, decentralized escrow for digital asset trades.
+Facilitating secure, transparent, and decentralized escrow for diverse peer-to-peer exchanges.

 ---

 ## Overview

-The `amis.` project is designed to facilitate trustless and secure digital asset trades, primarily through a Discord bot interface and a web-based frontend.
-This repository contains the core smart contract logic that underpins the escrow functionality, enabling users to confidently engage in peer-to-peer transactions.

-While the comprehensive solution involves a private Discord bot backend and a private frontend application, this repository showcases the transparent and auditable smart contracts that govern the escrow process.
+The `amis.` project aims to provide a robust framework for **secure, trustless, and decentralized escrow services**, extending beyond just digital asset trades to encompass **various goods, services, and jobs**.
+Primarily accessed via a Discord bot and a complementary web frontend, `amis.` empowers users to engage in diverse peer-to-peer exchanges with confidence.
+This specific repository showcases the foundational **Solidity smart contracts** that power the escrow functionality.
+While the full `amis.` solution includes proprietary backend bot logic and a sophisticated frontend application, these open-source contracts represent the transparent and auditable core that governs all escrowed transactions.

 ## High-Level Architecture

 The `amis.` ecosystem comprises three main components:

 1.  **Frontend (Private):** A web application for users to interact with the escrow system, manage trades, and connect their wallets.
 This component is kept private to protect proprietary UI/UX designs and integrations.
+It showcases the user experience and interaction with the underlying smart contracts.
 2.  **Backend Bot (Private):** A Discord bot and its associated backend services that handle user commands, orchestrate trade setups, manage Discord-specific interactions, and communicate with the smart contracts on behalf of users.
 This component is also private for intellectual property and security considerations.
 3.  **Smart Contracts (Public - This Repository):** The Solidity smart contracts deployed on the blockchain that manage the escrow logic, USDC token transfers, and trade state.
 These contracts are fully open-source and auditable, forming the trust layer of the `amis.` protocol.